-As the long-term effects of this virus are still unknown from an economic standpoint, we still expect medium to long term consumer habit trends to change which may have an impact on some of the property assets which the Group owns.
-Based on these facts we continue to maintain the expectation that non-payment by tenants and tenant defaults may also be an issue for the Group in 2022.
+The Group will continue to monitor these interrelated issues and will make the necessary investments into technology to minimize the effects upon our operations.
+Of course, the long-term effects of the current situation are still uncertain but from an economic standpoint, we still expect medium to long term consumer habit trends to eventually return to normal in a couple of years.
+Based on these facts we continue to maintain the expectation that non-payment by tenants and tenant defaults will be an issue for the Group in 2023 but a manageable one.

-March 3rd, 2022, Luxembourg
+February 28th, 2023, Luxembourg